Email FacebookTwitterMenu burgerClose thin

 Petition for Administration

 There are plenty of instances where the deceased didn’t create a will.
 In other cases, the deceased created a will but didn’t name an executor.
 If you wish to serve as executor in one of these cases, you can file a petition for administration in the appropriate probate court.
 The probate court can also appoint its own executor for the estate.
-These individuals receive the alternate title of administrator, though.
+These individuals receive the alternate title of administrator.

 To appoint administrators, most probate courts have what’s called a priority of appointment.
 This is a list of people, descending in priority, who could be called upon to serve as administrator.
 Different states vary, but surviving spouses are typically given high priority, then children, then other family members.
 If you’re filing a petition for administration, but you’re not high on your court’s priority of appointment, then you’ll also need to obtain written waivers from the candidates with a higher priority than you.